Why a Photographer May Have Difficulty Defining Himself as an Artist – Part 2

 When we went from reportage and stock photography to artistic photography as a full-time professional activity, we experienced the three pitfalls described above.

-- The way of being.
+- Way of being.

-Every day, we continue to develop and nurture these three qualities that have forged us.
+Each day, we continue to develop and nurture these three qualities that have forged us.

 The Development of Passion